 HOW STATUTE OF LIMITATIONS REFORM HELPS EVERYONE Identifies previously unknown predators and institutions responsible to the public, shielding other children from future abuse.
-Shifts the cost of abuse from the victims and society to the perpetrators and the institutions that enabled them.
-Educates the public about the prevalence and harm from child sex abuse so that families and the legal system can prevent abuse. www.chilo dusa.org CHILDUSA - 17 cases.
-That is a major reason we knew so little about the epidemic of child sex abuse and child sex trafficking.
-Yet, it is in society's interest to have sex abuse survivors identify hidden child predators to the public-whenever the survivor is ready.
+Shifts the cost of abuse from the victims and society to the perpetrators and the from the victims and society to the perpetrators and the institutions that enabled them.